outcomesinsights/conceptql/doc/spec.md

 | snomed | condition_occurrence | 1 or more SNOMED codes | All results whose source_value match any of the SNOMED codes |

-# Appendix B - Concept Showcase
+# Appendix B - Algorithm Showcase
-Here I take some concepts from [OMOP's Health Outcomes of Interest](http://omop.org/HOI) and turn them into ConceptQL statements to give more examples.
+Here I take some algorithms from [OMOP's Health Outcomes of Interest](http://omop.org/HOI) and turn them into ConceptQL statements to give more examples.
 I truncated some of the sets of codes to help ensure the diagrams didn't get too large.

 ### Acute Kidney Injury - Narrow Definition and diagnositc procedure